-St. Jude Medical Inc.'s Assura portfolio of implantable cardioverter defibrillators (ICDs) and cardiac resynchronization therapy defibrillators (CRT-Ds) feature SecureSense RV Lead Noise Discrimination, an algorithm that expands the St. Jude Medical ShockGuard technology and offers advanced sensing options designed to reduce the incidence of inappropriate shocks for patients with these devices.
+May 11, 2012 — St. Jude Medical Inc. announced U.S. Food and Drug Administration (FDA) approval of its Assura portfolio of implantable cardioverter defibrillators (ICDs) and cardiac resynchronization therapy defibrillators (CRT-Ds).
+The new implantable defibrillators feature SecureSense RV Lead Noise Discrimination, an algorithm that expands the St. Jude Medical ShockGuard technology and offers advanced sensing options designed to reduce the incidence of inappropriate shocks for patients with these devices.

 The SecureSense RV Lead Noise Discrimination algorithm is expected to assist physicians by providing advanced alerts as well as more proactively lowering the risk of lead-related complications through its ability to automatically withhold tachycardia therapy in the presence of lead noise (over-sensing of electrical signals).
 The technology differentiates lead noise from true ventricular tachycardia (VT) or ventricular fibrillation (VF) episodes that require life-saving therapy.

 In addition, ShockGuard technology features specific programming that distinguishes between rhythms that require defibrillation therapy and those that do not, such as benign arrhythmias.
 DecisionTx programming offers advanced sensing technology designed to avoid sensing unwanted signals (T-waves) and more anti-tachycardia pacing options, which can convert many fast ventricular arrhythmias painlessly and avoid the need for high-voltage shocks.
 Using ShockGuard with DecisionTx programming, 98.5 percent of patients are projected to be free of inappropriate shocks after one year.